Carex exilis

 Carex exilis, common name coastal sedge or meager sedge, is a species of grass-like plant in the Cyperaceae family.
 It is native to North America and Canada, with several disjunct populations from southern Canada to the Gulf Coast.

 Description

 Carex exilis is a densely tufted, tussock-forming plant, with stiff, smooth stems reaching 12–80 cm. in height.
 Leaves number between 2–6 per stem.
 Inflorescences usually take the form of solitary spikes.

-Distribution and habitat

-Carex exilis favours wetland, acidic conditions such as sphagnum bogs, peatlands and fens and other wet, low, open places.
+Conservation status

 Although not classed as a conservation risk by the IUCN across most of its distribution range, it is listed as an endangered species in Connecticut by state authorities.